karankaw/CasparHealth/README-Kubernetes.md

 - I am able to get "Welcome to RAILS" Homepage as well for 'api' service
 - I am able to get "Video Library" Homepage as well for 'spa' service
   * My Kubernetes App also shows same behaviour that "Category" dropdown shows in DockerCompose as mentioned earlier above and it also does not get populated and video cannot be submiited.
+- `sidekiq` is same as `api` docker image, but I still kept them separately tagged.

 ### Miscellaneous